All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn how to cycle Thymosin Alpha-1, including on/off schedules, loading phases, maintenance protocols, and when to take breaks from Ta1 therapy.

-How to Cycle Thymosin Alpha-1
+Practical answer: How to Cycle Thymosin Alpha-1: Protocols and Guidelines

 | Peptide Q&A

 Cycling Thymosin Alpha-1 (Ta1) involves alternating between active treatment periods and rest periods to maintain immune benefits while avoiding potential receptor desensitization.
 A common cycling protocol is 3 months on followed by 1 month off, though your physician may adjust this based on your condition and response.
 Standard dosing during active phases is 1.6 mg administered subcutaneously two to three times per week.
-Cycling protocols are determined by your healthcare provider and should not be self-modified.
+Cycling protocols are determined by your healthcare provider and shouldn't be self-modified.

 Why Cycle Thymosin Alpha-1?